khadeerpr-creator/downlaod-roundclear-.exe-/README.md

 Windows may show "Unknown Publisher" warning on first run.
 Click "More Info" → "Run Anyway" — this is safe.
 We are working on code signing for future releases.

+Legal
+© 2025 RoundClear AI.
+All rights reserved.
+This software is proprietary.
+The installer provided in Releases is for end-user installation only.
+Source code is not publicly available.
+Unauthorised copying, modification, reverse engineering, or redistribution is strictly prohibited.
+See LICENSE for full terms.